ABS-CBN Corporation: History

-Assets and subsidiaries
+Assets, divisions, and subsidiaries

 ABS-CBN Corporation owns major media and entertainment companies in the Philippines, and offers services and products such as radio broadcast, satellite and cable television broadcast, broadcast syndication, telecommunications, publishing, content production and program and film distributor, television production, film production, new media and digital platforms, talent agencies, pay TV and broadband internet provider, consumer sales and merchandise, music label and recording, and theater.
-(Note: ABS-CBN Corporation is the Philippines' largest media and entertainment conglomerate in terms of assets, revenue, international services, revenue, operating income, net income, assets, equity, market capitalization, and number of employees.)
+(Note: ABS-CBN Corporation is the Philippines' largest media and entertainment company in terms of assets, revenue, international services, revenue, operating income, net income, assets, equity, market capitalization, and number of employees.)

-The conglomerate owns and operates general entertainment broadcaster Kapamilya Channel and English-language news service ABS-CBN News Channel under ABS-CBN, AM radio station DZMM and Filipino-language cable and online news channel DZMM TeleRadyo (through a joint venture with Prime Media Holdings), and digital radio platform MOR Entertainment.
-It has ownership rights to franchises acquired, as well as shows, movies including restored ones, music, and idents produced by its divisions, subsidiaries, and production companies.
+The company owns and operates general entertainment broadcaster Kapamilya Channel and English-language news service ABS-CBN News Channel under ABS-CBN, AM radio station DZMM and Filipino-language cable and online news channel DZMM TeleRadyo (through a joint venture with Prime Media Holdings), and digital radio platform MOR Entertainment, and also the ultimate beneficial owner, producer, distributor, provider and responsible to shows, movies including restored ones, franchises acquired, music, idents, and ABS-CBN-related websites and social media accounts produced by its divisions, subsidiaries and production companies and public relations and press releases relating to them, and physical company properties such as ID laces as such using the media company name or its trade names on them aside from official documents and reports.

-The Kapamilya Channel, in particular, is the largest contributor to the conglomerate's revenue mainly from selling airtime to advertisers.
+The Kapamilya Channel, in particular, is the largest contributor to the company's revenue mainly from selling airtime to advertisers.
 The remaining revenue is generated from block-timing and other networks and platforms as well as from consumer sales, mainly from ABS-CBN Global Ltd. and ABS-CBN International, which distributes international television channels such as TFC HD, ANC Global, Cinema One Global, Cine Mo!
 Global, DZMM TeleRadyo Global and Myx Global and also from pay TV and broadband internet provider Sky Cable Corporation.